nkratzke/pingpong/README.md

 answers with 'poong'.

 Please figure out the IP adress or DNS name of your pong host.
 We will refer to it as <code>&lt;ponghostip&gt;</code>.
-Please figure out the SDN IP adress or SDN DNS name of your pong container.
-We will refer to it as <code>&lt;pongsdnip&gt;</code>.

 ### On the ping host: Set up the _ping service_